leejustin/Automatic-Git-Unit-Testing/README.md

-# Automatic Maven Test
+# Automatic Git Unit Test

 ## About
-When set up, the scripts will automatically run your Maven unit tests when you `commit` or `push` your code.
+When set up, the scripts will automatically run your unit tests when you `commit` or `push` your code.
 By enforcing your tests to run, it helps ensure that you commit quality code.

+Currently, there are hooks available for:
+### Maven
+Runs Maven tests with `mvn clean test`
+### Angular
+Runs Angular tests with `ng test` (I used this with Jasmine)

 ## Setup
 For your repository, add the desired script to your git hooks directory.
 This directory can be found in `REPOSITORY_ROOT/.git/hooks`.